[Updated] Give your audience content they’ll actually read and convert on

 - Developing a clearer understanding of your buyer personas.

-So how do you learn these habits and trends?
 There are a few different things you can do to check how much your audience is engaging with your content, and if they’re seeking a change in direction.

-1: Look at your data
+1: Look at your website traffic data

 Before you plough on and decide to create a podcast or a video interview for your next content offer, you need to see if there’s any data to support a change.
 As we’ve explored above: if it isn't broken, don’t fix it.
 That said, it doesn’t mean you shouldn’t ever innovate and experiment, but starting with facts is always a good idea.